grapa-dev/grapa/docs-src/docs/vector_performance_guide.md

 - ❌ Don't use eigenvalue calculations for large matrices (> 50x50)
 - ❌ Don't ignore memory usage for large datasets
 - ❌ Don't use expensive operations when fast alternatives exist
+- ❌ Don't use `.map()/.filter()` on very large datasets with simple operations
+- ❌ Don't ignore the copy overhead of parallel operations on large datasets

 ### Performance Checklist